-I had thought this project would work up quickly and be ready for use in short order, but that is not how it has worked out, and today I finally accepted that fact.
+I had thought this project would work up quickly and that the purse would be ready for use in short order, but that is not how it has worked out, and today I finally accepted that fact.

 So rather than trying to hurry my way through, I decided to savor it, just as I would a box of Godiva chocolates or a nice warm bubble bath.